shaowen310/openie-instruct/README.md

-# openie-easyinstruct
+# LLM Instruct for OpenIE

-Easy instruct for OpenIE.
+LLM instruct for OpenIE task.

 ## Dependencies